11 Drums Used in Reggae MusicPosted by Ben Heckler

 For example in the first bars of Bob Marley’s classic song “Three Little Birds” you can here a timbale fill.

-Although the snare drum is common for many styles of music (rock, pop, jazz, metal, orchestral), a snare drum that is tuned very high and removing the snares (the wires below it that give it a buzzing sound) can also be mistaken for a timbale.
+Although the snare drum is common for MANY styles of music (rock, pop, jazz, metal, orchestral), a snare drum that is tuned very high and has its snares removed (recall that snares are the wires below it that gives it’s sound a buzzy characteristic) can also be mistaken for a timbale.

 The snare is typically played along with the bass drum on the third beat.
 The snare hit is usually hit by doing a rim-shot.
 A rim-shot is where the snare head and the rim of the drum are hit at the exact same time which can offer a sharper attack, which when the snare drum is tuned high, can sound like a timbale.